 The Early Career Award led to an offer of tenure at the University of Wisconsin (1980–1987), where Kihlstrom was assigned to teach the introductory course and the survey course in personality – a combination he continued after he moved to the University of Arizona (1987–1994).
 At the time, many personality courses, and textbooks, began with Freud and later psychodynamic theories, against which traditional trait theories pale by comparison (“There’s got to be more to personality than that!”).
 Instead, Kihlstrom began with types and traits, compared methods of personality questionnaire construction, and sampled experimental research on various constructs, culminating in The Big Five (which he likes to characterize as “The Big Five Blind Date Questions”).
 The focus, however, was on critically examining the four assumptions of the Doctrine of Traits: coherence, stability, consistency, and predictability – and finding the evidence for all four surprisingly weak.
 Only then did Kihlstrom turn to depth psychology as an alternative to the apparent superficiality of trait theory (“There’s got to be more to personality than that!”), moving quickly from classical psychoanalysis to the neo-Freudian theories of Anna Freud, Adler, Horney, Fromm, Sullivan, and Erikson.
 These theories were mostly lacking in convincing empirical support too, and Kihlstrom said so.
 But, for better or worse, Freud changed the way we thought about ourselves, and it is impossible to understand the twentieth-century culture without knowing something about him, so he taught psychoanalysis as a contribution to liberal education (he did omit Freud entirely 1 year and found that the course went surprisingly well without him).
 There followed a discussion of situationism, interactionism, and reciprocal determinism, leading up to the cognitive approach, with Mischel’s and Bandura’s cognitive versions of social learning theory, and Kelly’s personal construct theory, as exemplars.
 Finally, Kihlstrom used research on gender to illustrate how biological and psychological and cognitive and social factors worked together to yield a major feature of personality: gender identity and gender role.

 Kihlstrom’s treatment of personality in the introductory course, which he continued to teach at Yale (1994–1997) and Berkeley (beginning in 1997), had a similar flavor.
 Most textbooks treat personality separately from social psychology and are focused on Freud and the Big Five, but he prefers to treat the two fields in an integrated fashion, using Lewin’s “grand truism” as a framework (J.F.
 Kihlstrom 2013).
 Thus, behavior is influenced by both personal and environmental factors; people influence the environments to which they respond; and bidirectional causality allows environments to shape people and for behavior to feedback to change both the person who emitted it and the environment which elicited it.
 Kihlstrom then decomposes reciprocal determinism into “three dialectics” – between the person and behavior; between the environment and behavior; and between the person and the environment.
 This last, of course, returns us to the Doctrine of Interactionism and a consideration of how persons affect situations through mechanisms of evocation, selection, behavioral manipulation, and cognitive transformation.
-When it comes to personality development, I emphasize the critical role of the nonshared environment.
+When it comes to personality development, he emphasizes the critical role of the nonshared environment.
 In psychological terms, every child is born to different parents, raised in a different family, lives in a different neighborhood, attends a different school, and worships in a different church.
 Using the Lewinian framework, which turns out to be not a truism, but certainly grand, Kihlstrom finds that he can cover everything that is important in personality and social psychology.

 In 1975, before leaving Penn for Harvard, Kihlstrom married Susan Jo Russell, who had been working in Orne’s lab, and who in Cambridge returned to her career as an elementary school teacher and mathematics educator.
 They divorced in 1982.
 In 1984, Kihlstrom met Lucy Canter, an MBA student at Wisconsin who had an earlier career as a social worker and had a special interest in healthcare.
 They married in 1986.
 While they were at Arizona, Lucy took a PhD in health services administration and research from the University of Minnesota, studying mental health “carve-outs” and the pharmaceutical industry.
 Together, they developed an interest in health cognition and behavior.
-Most of health psychology is concerned with the stress-disease connection, and psychoneuroimmunology, but from a cognitive point of view, we were more interested in patients’ (and physicians’) beliefs about disease, how these beliefs influence individual health behavior, and the role of cognition in problems of compliance with prescriptions for prevention and treatment (Kihlstrom and Canter Kihlstrom 1999).
+Most of health psychology is concerned with the stress-disease connection, and psychoneuroimmunology, but from a cognitive point of view, they were more interested in patients’ (and physicians’) beliefs about disease, how these beliefs influence individual health behavior, and the role of cognition in problems of compliance with prescriptions for prevention and treatment (Kihlstrom and Canter Kihlstrom 1999).
 You can make a pill to cure disease, but then you have got to get people to take the pill – and there is no pill for that.

 Kihlstrom identifies himself as a cognitive social psychologist with clinical training and interests.
 For most of his career, he has kept one foot in cognitive and the other in social psychology (including personality), shifting his weight from time to time, always keeping an eye on clinical material for inspiration.
 These days, he is often identified as a cognitive psychologist, and in 2003, in another surprise, he was elected to the Society of Experimental Psychologists.
 But he has always felt more at home in personality and social psychology.
 Memory, for Kihlstrom, is not just a mental repository of stored information; it is deeply personal and social, part of human ecology.
 Social psychology is not just the study of social influence; it is the study of mind in action.
 And personality is about more than individual differences; it is where psychology gets to view the person whole.
 At Penn, Kihlstrom was trained by generalists to be a generalist, and he has published in almost every area of psychology, including animal learning (Mineka and Kihlstrom 1978, still one of his favorite papers) and life-span development (Denney et al. 1992).
 His 1987 Science paper on “The Cognitive Unconscious” is generally regarded as a milestone in the revival of scientific interest in unconscious mental life (Kihlstrom 1987), and he joined Stan Klein in papers that presaged the development of social neuroscience (Klein and Kihlstrom 1998; Klein et al. 1996).
 With Gordon Bower, Kihlstrom co-chaired a task force which made recommendations to enhance the support of basic scientific research by the National Institute of Mental Health (Behavioral Science Task Force 1995).
 From 1995–1999, Kihlstrom was Editor of Psychological Science, the flagship journal of the American Psychological Society (as it was then known), whose motto was “We publish the psychology that Science doesn’t.”